idinneh/MechaCar_Statistical_Analysis/README.md

 ### T-test for Lot 3
 Lot 3: p-value = 0.04168, alpha = 0.05
 0.041 < 0.05, which means it is statistically significant from the normal distribution and normality cannot be assumed.
+However, the mean falls within the 95% confidence interval.

 ![lot_3_t-test](Resources/lot_3_t-test.png)